IMMDLab/immdlab.github.io/_pages/home.md

 ---
-title: "ICMD Lab - Home"
+title: "IMMD Lab - Home"
 layout: homelay
-excerpt: "ICMD Lab at Binghamton University."
+excerpt: "IMMD Lab at Binghamton University."
 sitemap: false
 permalink: /
 ---

-## About ICMD Lab
+## About IMMD Lab

-ICMD Lab is an interdisciplinary research lab in the [Department of Mechanical Engineering](https://www.binghamton.edu/mechanical-engineering/index.html) at the [State University of New York (SUNY) at Binghamton](https://binghamton.edu/).
+IMMD Lab is an interdisciplinary research lab in the [Department of Mechanical Engineering](https://www.binghamton.edu/mechanical-engineering/index.html) at the [State University of New York (SUNY) at Binghamton](https://binghamton.edu/).

 Our **research vision** is that the integration of physics-based and data-driven models will be indispensable for systematic process and materials design for advanced manufacturing processes in the near future.